odannyc/portnamer/README.md

 # portnamer
-A Slack bot that checks on common network ports such as 80 for HTTP or 22 for SSH.
+A bot that can tell you what service is on what port.
+Gamified!

 ## Installation
+Do you need to install this?
+Do you want to just add Port Namer to your Slack team or on Messenger?
+Coming soon!

 To install you'll need to:

 1. `git clone` this repository.